Tiyenti/distplay/readme.md

 | RS Horizontal    | axes[2]         |
 | RS Vertical      | axes[3]         |

-The Distance display is set up to reflect the default bindings for the game, albliet with a right stick.
+The Distance display is set up to reflect the default bindings for the game, albeit with a right stick.

-Because the HTML5 Gamepad API is inconsistent between different browsers and operating systems and I made no attempt to make things universally compatible, you may need to edit the JS yourself to get things to work properly - you'll also need to do this if your ingame control setup differs.